Workgroups and leaders

 Co-leaders:

-Mary Jane Rivard DNP, RN, NI-BC
+Mary Jane Rivard, DNP, RN-BC

-Nancy M Husson DNP, RN, CHSE
+Nancy M Husson, DNP, RN, CHSE

-and practice partners with the knowledge, skills, and attitudes (KSAs) to educate nurses at all
+Purpose: The Learning Collaborative for Digital Health's purpose is to engage nurse educators and practice partners with the knowledge, skills, and attitudes (KSAs) to educate nurses at all levels of participation and to lead the digital evolution, improving healthcare and health globally.

 Nursing Value